izzy1090/searching-reddit/README.md

 # searching-through-sub-reddits

-To use program, create a folder in your desired directory where the repo will live locally and clone the main branch in that directory.
+To use the program via Node JS, create a folder in your desired directory where the repo will live locally and clone the main branch in that directory.

 Create a separate .env file and use the .env_sample to format your .env file.